singhalyogesh/truecaller-sdk-v0.7/README.md

  11. In your selected Activity

    - Either make the Activity implement ITrueCallback or create an instance.
-	This interface has 3 methods: onSuccesProfileShared(TrueProfile), onFailureProfileShared(TrueError) and onOtpRequired()
+	This interface has 2 methods: onSuccesProfileShared(TrueProfile) and onFailureProfileShared(TrueError)

    ```java
        private final ITrueCallback sdkCallback = new ITrueCallback() {